right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 1. Get Detailed Information

-A survey with closed-ended question offers quantitative results, whereas open-ended questions allow for collecting qualitative data.
-This means that you can not only measure your respondents’ satisfaction or loyalty to your brand, but you can also capture their viewpoints, varied perceptions, and honest opinions.
+A survey with closed-ended question offers quantitative results, whereas open-ended questions allow for conducting qualitative research and collect qualitative data.
+This means that you can not only measure your respondents' satisfaction or loyalty to your brand, but you can also capture their viewpoints, varied perceptions, and honest opinions.
 And this can help you uncover truths to make bigger positive changes.

 For example, a patient who is satisfied with the care offered at a hospital but is not able to make an appointment online can share this problem through an open-ended question.
 As a result, the healthcare facility may develop a website to increase patients' ease of booking appointments.

 Believe it or not, asking only open-ended questions can negatively affect your survey response rates.
 What you need to do is make taking the survey easier for your respondents while also focusing on the quality of responses.
-And the best way to do that is by combining closed-ended questions and open-ended survey questions.
+And the best way to do that is by combining open and closed questions in surveys.

 • Balance open-ended questions with closed-ended ones.
-This provides a structured framework while allowing participants to share their thoughts in their own words.
+This provides a structured framework for data collection while allowing participants to share their thoughts in their own words.

 • Consider the placement of open-ended questions.
 Starting with them can encourage participants to think more deeply about the topic from the beginning.